Bergen County Personal Injury Lawyer

 - Loss of enjoyment of life or no longer being able to participate in favorite hobbies, exercise, and other recreational activities

 - Loss of consortium, this may be in the form of companionship or sexual relationships

 A victim may also receive punitive damages.
 Punitive damages are possible in a personal injury lawsuit when a defendant’s behavior is outrageously careless or despicable.
 Punitive damages are intended to act as a deterrent for future negligent behavior from any at-fault parties.
-Ask your Bergen County personal injury lawyer if punitive damages are available in your case.
+Ask your Bergen County personal injury attorney if punitive damages are available in your case.

 What Are Noneconomic Damages in a Personal Injury Case?

 All successful personal injury cases result in compensatory damages for the plaintiff.
 These are the damages a court will assign to make the victim whole again.
 They are further broken down into two subsections: economic and noneconomic damages.

 Economic damages have the potential to impact the victim’s financial stability.
 They refer to financial losses connected to an accident and injury, including medical care, rehabilitation, property repairs and lost wages.
 As a victim of negligence in Bergen County, you can also seek noneconomic damages.
 Noneconomic damages during a personal injury case describe any losses that did not affect the victim financially.
 While an accident can cause expensive medical bills and property damages, it can also have a serious effect on the victim physically and emotionally.
 The courts in New Jersey allow a victim to seek damages for these intangible losses in addition to tangible ones.